samtools/tabix/pairs_format_specification.md

     * Chromosome order for defining upper triangle (mate1 < mate2) is defined.

 ### Standard sorting and indexing for files provided by DCIC
-* Gzipped (bgzf), tab-delimited text file with an index for random access
+* Bgzipped, tab-delimited text file with an index for random access
 * File extension: `.pairs.gz` (with index `.pairs.gz.px2`)
 * Can be filtered and lossy.
 * Upper triangle (mate1 coordinate is lower than mate2 coordinate) by default; optionally, lower triangle.
 * Sort by (chr1, chr2, pos1, pos2) ('Chromosome-pair-block-sorted') by default (i.e all chr1:chr1 pairs appear before chr1:chr2); optionally, 1D-position-sorted (chr1, pos1)
+* Compressing by bgzip : https://github.com/4dn-dcic/pairix (forked) or https://github.com/samtools/tabix (original) (The two are identical)
 * Indexing and querying by Pairix : https://github.com/4dn-dcic/pairix

-### Example of DCIC-provided pairs file
+### Example pairs files
 #### A simple example with only reserved fields
 ```
 ## pairs format v1.0